SeedscapeEcology/Onboarding/DiversityEquityInclusionReadingList.md

 Stamped from the Beginning: The Definitive History of Racist Ideas in America by Dr. Ibram X. Kendi

+How to be an Antiracist by Dr. Ibram X Kendi

 Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors by Dr. Carolyn Finney

 [Decolonizing Science Reading List](https://medium.com/@chanda/decolonising-science-reading-list-339fb773d51f#.om5w2ivfq) curated by Dr. Chanda Prescod-Weinsten